franziskaotto/PAtraining/README.md

 Basic tasks
 -----------

-These tasks are not PA tasks but rather preparatory tasks that help you pratice your javascript and dom manipulation skills.
+These tasks are not PA tasks but rather preparatory tasks that help you pratice your javascript and DOM manipulation skills.
 However the PA practice tasks require that you implement these tasks.
+Write all your code in the `client/public/script.js` file.

 Tasks
  * Write code that inserts HTML elements or code that displays information about each art piece in the `artObjects` array.